pgr3791/Screencast-Keys/docs/tutorial.md

 ### Mouse Size

-**Mouse Size** option specifies the size of mouse which displays hold mouse status.
+**Mouse Size** option specifies the size of figure which displays hold mouse status.
 This option is only availabe when **Mouse Events** option is **Hold Status** or **Event History + Hold Status** while **Show Mouse Events** is enabled.